thedynamiclinker/sudocode/bin/sh.md

 1: It's o---

-0: Do we do it for fun?
+0: Do we do it for fun, or is there a more important reason?

-1: Of course not.
+1: Of course there's a more important reason.
 We---

 0: Wrong.